 9.4.
 Amina of Zaria

+During Muslim Civilisation in Subsaharan Africa, several women excelled in various fields.
+Among them, was Queen Amina of Zaria.
 Amina of Zaria, the Queen of Zazzua, a province of Nigeria now known as Zaria, was born around 1533 during the reign of Sarkin (king) Zazzau Nohir.
 She was probably his granddaughter.
 Zazzua was one of a number of Hausa city-states which dominated the trans-Saharan trade after the collapse of the Songhai empire to the west.
 Its wealth was due to trade of mainly leather goods, cloth, kola, salt, horses and imported metals.

 At the age of sixteen, Amina became the heir apparent (Magajiya) to her mother, Bakwa of Turunku, the ruling queen of Zazzua.
 With the title came the responsibility for a ward in the city and daily councils with other officials.
 Although her mother's reign was known for peace and prosperity, Amina also chose to learn military skills from the warriors.

 Queen Bakwa died around 1566 and the reign of Zazzua passed to her younger brother Karama.
 At this time Amina emerged as the leading warrior of Zazzua cavalry.
 Her military achievements brought her great wealth and power.
-When Karama died after a ten-year rule, Amina became queen of Zazzua.
+When Karama died after a ten-year rule, Amina became Queen of Zazzua.

 She set off on her first military expedition three months after coming to power and continued fighting until her death.
 In her thirty-four year reign, she expanded the domain of Zazzua to its largest size ever.
 Her main focus, however, was not on annexation of neighbouring lands, but on forcing local rulers to accept vassal status and permit Hausa traders safe passage.

-She is credited with popularizing the earthen city wall fortifications, which became characteristic of Hausa city-states since then.
-She ordered building of a defensive wall around each military camp that she established.
+She is credited with popularising the earthen city wall fortifications, which became characteristic of Hausa city-states since then.
+She ordered the building of a defensive wall around each military camp that she established.
 Later, towns grew within these protective walls, many of which are still in existence.
 They are known as "ganuwar Amina", or Amina's walls .

 Figure 11: Painting of Queen Amina of Zaria by Floyd Cooper.
 (Source).